abrahamduran/test/README.md

 - Performed a minor refactor on `MoneyService` to propagate errors.
 - Implemented the `transactions` endpoint in MoneyService

+### Day 2
+- Refactored AcountViewModel to expose output properties wrapped in `ViewState`
+- Implemented UI changes to display the last ten transactions
+- Implemented offline support for account balance and transactions
+- Added UI icon to indicate to the user the status of the network connection
+- Added unit and UI tests to cover the transaction changes

 ## Test Plan

 <details>
 <summary>Test Category: Display Account Balance</summary>

 - **Fetch Account Balance Successfully**
-    - Test that the API call fetches the account balance correctly.
+    - Test that the API call fetches the account balance correctly. ✅
-    - Verify that the balance is displayed in the UI.
+    - Verify that the balance is displayed in the UI. ✅
 - **Fetch Account Balance Failure**
     - Simulate an API failure scenario.
     - Test if the app gracefully handles API failures (e.g., by displaying an error message).